 Amtrak Empire Builder Dining Car

-Dining car meals are complimentary for customers with sleeping accommodations or at set prices for coach passengers.
-Amtrak can limit seating for coach passengers based on availability.
+Dining car meals are complimentary for passengers with sleeping accommodations or available for set prices for coach passengers.
+Amtrak may limit seating for coach passengers based on availability.

-For more information and menus, check out my post on Amtrak Traditional Dining.
+For more information and to view the menus, check out my post on Amtrak Traditional Dining.

 The location of the Empire Builder’s dining car

-Note: Traditional dining is unavailable on train 27/28 between Portland, OR, and Spokane, WA.
-Sleeper passengers will receive food from their car attendant or get further instructions.
+Please note that traditional dining is unavailable on trains 27/28 between Portland, OR, and Spokane, WA.
+If you are a sleeper passenger, your car attendant will provide you with food or further instructions.

 Dining car meals are available by day.